ReDI-School/intro-java/lesson6/index.md

 ```

 Visibility of variables are important in two ways:
-* in a part of your program you can only use the variable that are visible there
+* in a part of your program you can only use the variable that is visible there
 * if a variable is visible in a part of your program, you cannot define another variable with the same name.
-However, if there exists a variable that in your program that is not visible, you can actually reuse the name!
+However, if there exists a variable in your program that is not visible, you can actually reuse the name!

 **Methods** also play an important role for scopes.
-Each method start a complete new independent scope - meaning a method block has no parent scope!
+Each method starts a completely new independent scope - meaning a method block has no parent scope!
 Note: the parameters of the method are also part of the scope of the method.
 Thus if we have two methods, _f_ and _g_ in our program
 * no variable defined in _f_ is accessible for _g_ (and also no variable of _g_ in _f_)